mholt/archiver/README.md

 #### Can it add files to an existing archive?

 Nope.
 This is a simple tool; it just makes new archives or extracts existing ones.

+## Project Values

+This project has a few principle-based goals that guide its development:

+- **Do one thing really well.** That is creating and opening archive files.
+It is not meant to be a replacement for specific archive format tools like tar, zip, etc. that have lots of features and customizability.
+(Some customizability is OK, but not to the extent that it becomes complicated or error-prone.)

+- **Have good tests.** Changes should be covered by tests.

+- **Limit dependencies.** Keep the package lightweight.

+- **Pure Go.** This means no cgo or other external/system dependencies.
+This package should be able to stand on its own and cross-compile easily to any platform.

+- **Idiomatic Go.** Keep interfaces small, variable names semantic, vet shows no errors, the linter is generally quiet, etc.

+- **Be elegant.** This package should be elegant to use and its code should be elegant when reading and testing.
+If it doesn't feel good, fix it up.

+- **Well-documented.** Use comments prudently; explain why non-obvious code is necessary (and use tests to enforce it).
+Keep the docs updated, and have examples where helpful.

+- **Keep it efficient.** This often means keep it simple.
+Fast code is valuable.

+- **Consensus.** Contributions should ideally be approved by multiple reviewers before being merged.
+Generally, avoid merging multi-chunk changes that do not go through at least one or two iterations/reviews.
+Except for trivial changes, PRs are seldom ready to merge right away.

+- **Have fun contributing.** Coding is awesome!

+We welcome contributions and appreciate your efforts!
+However, please open issues to discuss any changes before spending the time preparing a pull request.
+This will save time, reduce frustration, and help coordinate the work.
+Thank you!